jitenoswal/insight_data_challenge_2018/README.md

 5. Test_5: 80% of the records in this tests don't satisfy our column constraints criteria.
 Rest 20% records are non repeat donor so output is actually a blank file.
 6. Test_6: All 100% of the records in this tests don't satisfy our column constraints criteria eventually resulting into blank output file.
 7. Test_7: Partially chunk of Test_4 Federal Election Commission file to validate output.

+# Setup Test

+1. Check if input files (itcont.txt, perc.txt) exists
+2. Check if output file (repeat_donors.txt) path exists.
+3. Check if perc.txt file has exactly 1 Numeric value.

+P.S: I got distracted at the end as I got pulled into production issues at my current workplace.
+So in case any comments/code is confusing please let me know and I can add appropriate comments.